-(1) Amounts reported in columns (c) through (e) represent the range of potential cash payments under the annual performance bonuses that could have been earned under the Johnson Controls Annual Incentive Performance Program for fiscal 2021, as described above under the heading "Annual Incentive Performance Program (AIPP)," in the Compensation Discussion & Analysis.
+(1) Amounts reported in columns (c) through (e) represent the range of potential cash payments under the annual performance bonuses that could have been earned under the Johnson Controls Annual Incentive Performance Program for fiscal 2022, as described above under the heading "Annual Incentive Performance Program (AIPP)," in the Compensation Discussion & Analysis.
 Threshold amounts assume minimum performance levels are achieved with respect to each performance measure.

 - (2) Amounts in columns (f) through (h) show the range of potential share payouts for the PSUs granted to our named executive officers assuming that threshold, target and maximum performance conditions are achieved as described in the section titled "Long-Term Equity Incentive Awards" in the Compensation Discussion & Analysis.
-The number of PSUs that are earned, if any, will be based on performance for fiscal years 2021 to 2023 and will be determined after the close of fiscal 2023. - (3) Amounts in column (i) show the number of RSUs granted to the named executive officers in December 2020 as described in the section titled "Long-Term Equity Incentive Awards" in the Compensation Discussion & Analysis.
-These awards vest in equal installments over three years. - (4) Amounts in column (j) show the number of the share options granted for fiscal 2021, as described above under the heading "Long-Term Equity Incentive Awards" in the Compensation Discussion & Analysis.
+The number of PSUs that are earned, if any, will be based on performance for fiscal years 2022 to 2024 and will be determined after the close of fiscal 2024. - (3) Amounts in column (i) show the number of RSUs granted to the named executive officers (other than Mr. Clark) in December 2021 and Mr. Clark in June 2022 as described in the section titled "Long-Term Equity Incentive Awards" and "New Hire Awards" in the Compensation Discussion & Analysis.
+These awards vest in equal installments over three years. - (4) Amounts in column (j) show the number of the share options granted for fiscal 2022, as described above under the heading "Long-Term Equity Incentive Awards" in the Compensation Discussion & Analysis.
 The share options vest 50% on the second anniversary of the grant date and 50% on the third anniversary of the grant date, contingent on the named executive officer's continued employment, and expire, at the latest, on the tenth anniversary of the grant date. - (5) Share options were granted with an exercise price per share equal to the closing market price of our ordinary shares on the date of grant.